Fahd-Bin-Ashfaq/cyber-security-full-course/README.md

 ## Course Overview

 ### Topics Covered:
-- **Introduction to Cybersecurity:** Fundamental concepts and principles.
+- **Introduction to Cyber Security:** Fundamental concepts and principles.
-- **Threats and Vulnerabilities:** Overview of common threats, attacks, and vulnerabilities.
+- **Linux Fundamentals:** Basic and advanced Linux commands and system management.
-- **Network Security:** Techniques for protecting networks and data transmission.
+- **Networking Fundamentals:** Core networking concepts and protocols.
-- **Application Security:** Best practices for securing applications and software.
+- **Introduction to Web Development:** Basics of web development and how it relates to security.
-- **Ethical Hacking:** Hands-on techniques for ethical hacking and penetration testing.
+- **Tools in Cyber Security:** Overview of essential cybersecurity tools and their uses.
-- **Incident Response:** Procedures for handling and mitigating security incidents.
+- **OWASP Top 10 (2021):** Understanding the top web application security risks as identified by OWASP.
-- **Tools and Techniques:** Practical tools and methods used by cybersecurity professionals.
+- **Introduction to Bug Bounty:** Basics of bug bounty programs and how to participate effectively.

 ## Features:
 - Detailed tutorials and guides.